Sorry, you need to enable JavaScript to visit this website.

 • Death or serious injury of a neonate associated with labor or delivery in a low-risk pregnancy

-• Any stage 3, stage 4, or unstageable pressure ulcers acquired after admission/presentation to a health care setting
+• Any stage 3, stage 4, and unstageable pressure ulcers acquired after admission/presentation to a healthcare setting

 • Artificial insemination with the wrong donor sperm or wrong egg

-• Patient death or serious disability resulting from the irretrievable loss of an irreplaceable biological specimen
+• Patient death or serious injury resulting from the irretrievable loss of an irreplaceable biological specimen

 • Patient death or serious injury resulting from failure to follow up or communicate laboratory, pathology, or radiology test results